dgonzal/cmssw/FastSimulation/HadShower/README.md

-Shower steps are stored in containers of type hadshower::Step. hadshower::Step::depth stores the distance between the shower start and the start of the step. hadshower::Step::size stores the size of the step.
+Shower steps are stored in containers of type hadshower::Step. hadshower::Step::depth stores the distance between the shower start and the start of the step. hadshower::Step::size stores the size (thickness) of the step.

 For a given shower, the shower steps are created by the class hadshower::StepFactory.
 See test/test_stepFactory.C for an example illustrating the usage of hadshower::StepFactory.

 ## Expected energy distribution

 The expected longitudinal (transverse) energy distribution is modeled according to eq.
 9 (7) of [1].
 The parameter values are drawn randomly around mean values obtained from FullSim.
-When the shower starts in ECAL, the longitudinal energy distribution is altered by factor that (is supposed to) correct how much energy is expected in ECAL compared to HCAL.
+When the shower starts in ECAL, the longitudinal energy distribution is altered by first multiplying the expected energy in ECAL with a correction factor, and subsequently normalizing the energy fractions in all steps.
-The width and shape of these parameter value distributions are not extremely well motivated (as far as understood).
+The values of all involved parameters follow distributions with widths and shapes that are not extremely well motivated (as far as understood).

-The parameter values of the expected energy distribution are stored in an object of type hadshower::ShapeParameters.
-For a given shower, the parameter values are generated by the class hadshower::ShapeParametersGenerator.
+For a given shower, the parameter values are generated by the class hadshower::ShapeParametersGenerator and stored in an object of type hadshower::ShapeParameters.
 See test/test_shapeParametersGenerator.C for an example illustrating the usage of hadshower::ShapeParametersGenerator.

 ## Energy depositions

 Energy depositions are drawn from the expected energy distribution.
-The depositions have all (nearly) the same energy and are drawn from the energy distribution in such fashion that the energy of the deposition in each step exactly adds up to expected energy in that step.
+The depositions have all (nearly) the same energy and are drawn from the energy distribution in such fashion that the energy of the deposition in each step exactly adds up to the expected energy in that step.
-This implies that FastSimulation/HadShower provides no model for a whole range of fluctuations that take place in real showers.
+This implies that FastSimulation/HadShower provides no model at all for a whole range of fluctuations that take place in actual showers.

 Energy depositions are generated by the class hadshower::Shape.
 See test/test_shape.C for an example illustrating the usage of this class.